USA

 E Flat 7 vs B Flat Major

-Brady taught Nombuso about 1 month ago
+Brady taught Nombuso 4 months ago

 Brady Thomas taught Nombuso guitar, focusing on the One Direction song "Last First Kiss."
 They used a capo on the fourth fret and worked on chord transitions (C, Fmaj7, Am) and a specific strumming pattern involving downstrokes and muted upstrokes.
 Brady recommended practicing the strumming pattern with a metronome and will provide a visual aid in the next lesson.